MitulMistry/the-valley/README.md

 # The Valley
 An HTML5 text adventure system using [Phaser](https://github.com/photonstorm/phaser).

+Project set up according to [phaser-es6-webpack](https://github.com/lean/phaser-es6-webpack).

 ## Commands
+`npm run dev` - Use Webpack to build for development and run server.

-`npm run build` - Use Webpack to build for production.
+`npm run deploy` - Use Webpack to build for production.

+`npm run cordova` - Use Webpack to build for Cordova.

-`npm run start` - Run Webpack dev server.
+`npm run test` - Run eslint.